TRADITIONAL CELLULOSE COLOUR

 Moisture resistance issues can be negated by using two pack primer as a base, with cellulose top coats.

 Cellulose is far more forgiving than two pack.
 It is easy to repair blemishes and damage, by touching in and blowing in, followed by flatting and polishing.
 While people will tell you that you can do this with two pack too, and it is done, in practice you can always tell, it does not look good, and is bad practice.
-It is almost impossible to rework a two pack finish.
-It is strictly a "from the gun" finish, and no other reworking should be undertaken.
+It is almost impossible to blow in a two pack finish.
+It is also really a "from the gun" finish, and no other reworking should be undertaken.
 As a comparison, try flatting and polishing your shiny black plastic television surround.
 It won't look the same!
-It is therefore extremely hard to obtain a blemish free finish, even with full spray booth facilities.
+It is therefore much harder to obtain a blemish free finish.
+Cutting out dust and dirt and re polishing will degrade the original shine, which is too shiny anyway for a classic.

-Cellulose doesn't need any special booth provision as all blemishes can be reworked until they disappear completely.
+Cellulose doesn't need any special booth provision as all blemishes can be reworked until they disappear completely, and the finish restorable and is easy to blow in and polish.

 One of the great things about classic and vintage cars is their longevity and repairability and maintainability.
 Cellulose finish is right up there in the maintainability stakes.
 It is number one for its ability to be repaired and reworked.
 You can fill scratches and stone chips so that they are invisible, and blow in damage repaired sections so that you would never know that there was a repair.
 You can do none of this with two pack.
 Orange peel finish is the preserve of two pack.
 With cellulose if a sprayer is unlucky enough to end up with any, he can flat it out.
 Not with two pack for the reasons already given.